 Carefree people sunbathing, beautiful women smiling in their swim suits, wrapped in the glossy escapist visual style of the 50’s.
 But what do these people think about?
-“What lies behind the summer holiday smiles?” is the question Charis Tsevis poses in his latest art exhibition of digital mosaics, titled Endless Summer, in Almyra Hotel, Pafos, Cyprus, (21.09 - 21.10.2018).
+“What lies behind the summer holiday smiles?” is the question Charis Tsevis poses in his latest art exhibition of digital mosaics on canvas, titled Endless Summer, opening at The Collection Gallery in Nicosia, with the support of the Ministry for Digital Policy, Telecommunications and Information.
+The exhibition was successfully held in Paphos (21.09 - 21.10.2018) and it will run from 14 of November to 15 December in Nicosia.

 Charis Tsevis is a Greek visual designer living and working in Pafos.
 He holds a Diploma in Graphic Design from the Akademie für das Grafische Gewerbe, München and a Master in Visual Design from the Scuola Politecnica di Design, Milano.
 He manages a studio on the island of Cyprus serving clients all over the world.
 His client list includes companies like Nike, Google, Ferrari, PepsiCo, Toyota and IKEA, advertising agencies like TBWA\Chiat\Day, Saatchi & Saatchi LA, DDB Munich and Leo Burnett Hong Kong and media like Time, Fortune, Wired and the Wall Street Journal.